HarshRaj2717/HarshRaj2717/README.md

 <h3 align="center">A passionate developer who's in love with coffee and Linux❤️.</h3>

-<p align="center"></em>I am a undergrad student from India.
-Currently learning various languages, tools and DSA while building various personal projects from time to time.</p>
+<p align="center"></em>I am an undergrad student from India, currently learning DSA and also working on a few personal projects in Python and C++ from time to time.</p>

 ---